 In the USA, the FMCSA-established federal DUI limit is 0.04% BAC.
 The state-level intoxication status is set at 0.08%, with the sole exception of Utah (0.05%), but this can be much lower if you're under 21 and there may be a second BAC threshold that leads to higher penalties (as well as differences in the penalties themselves, including mandatory jail time in states like Georgia or Arizona).

-The results are computed using a formula based on alcohol pharmacokinetics research by E.M.P.
+The most accurate method to measure the %BAC is by using a breathalyzer.
+The results on this page are a rough estimation computed using a formula based on alcohol pharmaco-kinetics research by E.M.P.
 Widmark.
-This formula tries to be as accurate as possible, but it does not take into account advanced factors that may influence the BAC such as age, amount of food ingested (if any) and others.
-The most accurate method to measure the %BAC is using a breathalyzer.
+This formula tries to be as accurate as possible and adapts to gender and body weight, but it does not take into account advanced factors that may influence the BAC such as age, amount of food ingested and so on.

-See bottom of this page for a brief description of the effects of alcohol on the human body broken down by BAC levels.
+Tip: See Table 2 for a brief description of the effects of alcohol on the human body, broken down by BAC levels.